Sorry, you need to enable JavaScript to visit this website.

 Our international graduate programme offers you a unique experience in a global investment bank.
 You will join a diverse and dynamic team, that will provide learning and development opportunities to grow both professionally and personally.

 We are looking for the best talent to support our growth ambition.
 Recent graduates or final-year students who are highly motivated to bring out-of-the-box perspectives.
-A strong interest in finance and solid analytical skills are highly valued.
-Commitment, teamwork, and excellent communication skills are also key to excel in a diverse and global environment such as Santander CIB.
+A strong educational background in Engineering, Mathematics, Statistics, Finance, Business Administration or Economics is needed.

-We are part of one of the world’s leading financial services groups and a key player in the investment banking industry.
+Why Santander CIB?
+We are part of one of the world’s leading financial services groups.
 With the business transformation that we started a couple years ago we have grown and diversified our franchise, and we have tightened our partnership with our clients becoming a key industry player, committed to delivering best-in-class solutions, including those required to accelerate the path to more sustainable business models.

 Applications are now open.
 If you are looking for a career in banking to make a difference, we would like to hear from you.